dattasurwase11/student-performance-project/README.md

-# Student Performance Prediction using Linear Regression
+# Student Performance Prediction using a Linear Regression Model with Amazon SageMaker